OWASP/www-policy/operational/chapters.md

 OWASP must comply with international laws and regulations, including international sanctions.
 Sanctions take many forms and are often limited in scope to access to specific intellectual property, organizations, governments, and/or individuals.

-From time to time, the Executive Director and Chapter and Membership Managers will review sanctions from the EU, USA, and anywhere else the foundation has an operating entity, and apply the following policies.
+From time to time, the Executive Director and Community Manager will review sanctions from the EU, USA, and anywhere else the foundation has an operating entity, and apply the following policies.

 Until sanctions are lifted and where not complying with or breaching sanctions would cause the OWASP Foundation to be subject to fines, civil or criminal liability, the following policies will be applied: